wandb/docs/docs/support/type_roles_available_differences_them.md

 tags:
    - None
 ---

-Go to [this](../guides/app/features/teams.md#team-roles-and-permissions) page to see the different roles and permissions available.
+Visit [this](../guides/app/features/teams.md#team-roles-and-permissions) page for an overview of the available roles and permissions.